CharlelieLrt/modulus/examples/geophysics/diffusion_fwi/README.md

 $$

-In realistic conditions (limited number of observations, limited resolution, noise, etc.), the inverse problem defined by this equation is ill-posed (that is, it has multiple solutions).
+In realistic conditions (limited number of observations, limited resolution, noise), the inverse problem defined by this equation is ill-posed (that is, it has multiple solutions).
 This one-to-many mapping is the main difficulty of FWI and makes it particularly suitable to be solved with generative models.
 This example uses a diffusion model to solve the FWI inverse problem.

-## Getting started
+## Getting Started

 This example requires basic knowledge of [denoising diffusion models](../../generative/README.md); it is also recommended to be familiar with